Online Counseling for Students at the University of Alabama

 Now you are here, and college life is not exactly as you imagined.
 Getting to make your own decisions has turned into HAVING to make so many decisions.
 There is so much to navigate and so much stress that goes along with it.
 Trying to establish your own identity, outside of your parents, and outside of what society expects of you, but it is difficult.
 You are trying to navigate relationships.
 Additionally, you’re expected to choose a major and do well in your classes.
 Better decide whether to go to graduate school, or decide on what career to enter after college.
 Everything is changing so fast … your views about others, the world, and yourself.
 You don’t know who you are or what you believe.
 It’s unclear what you want your future to look like.
 The highs are higher and the lows are lower.
 It is hard to know where to turn for help, especially when it looks like everyone else has it together.
 You are beyond tired.
 Exhausted, actually.
 Everything is unclear.
 It can be so overwhelming.

-I understand what a difficult transition college can be.
+We understand what a difficult transition college can be.
 Counseling can be a safe place, one with no judgment or expectations, where you can take a step back and have help examining your thoughts, feelings and options.
-This Fall, I wrote an article just for college students in Alabama with 21 tips to help build resilience during COVID-19 and beyond.
+This Fall, Kathryn Ely, founder of Empower Counseling, wrote an article just for college students in Alabama with 21 tips to help build resilience during COVID-19 and beyond.
 Check it out and read on for more.

 Online Counseling May Be the answer

 You know that you should start counseling, but it needs to fit your schedule and lifestyle.
-I get that.
+We get that.
 Starting online therapy with Empower Counseling can help.
-I specialize in many different areas.
-I provide therapy for anxiety, depression, and life transition issues.
+We specialize in many different areas.
+We provide therapy for anxiety, depression, and life transition issues.
 Starting college is one of the biggest transitions of your life.
-That’s where I come in: I can help you find clarity in who you are.
-And, I can help you construct what you want your life to look like.
-Through the use of secure video chat, I can offer you the same effective counseling.
+That’s where we come in: we can help you find clarity in who you are.
+And, we can help you construct what you want your life to look like.
+Through the use of secure video chat, we can offer you the same effective counseling.
 All without the hassle of driving to Birmingham.